3D integration of a hybrid quantum dot circuit-QED device for fast gate dispersive charge readout and coherent spin-photon coupling: Coherent charge and spin photon coupling

 Probing the cavity at $f_\mathrm{r}$, Fig.~\ref{fig4}-b) presents the transmission $\lvert S_{21} \rvert$ as a function of the DQD voltages in the multi-hole regime.
 It reveals the dispersive interaction between the cavity and the charge qubits formed at each interdot transition of the DQD.
 To quantitatively access this interaction we focus on the interdot transition presented in Fig.~\ref{fig4}-c) on which we define the detuning axis $\epsilon$ controlling the energy difference between the two quantum dots.
 Measuring the hybrid system's response as a function of probe frequency and $\epsilon$, Fig.~\ref{fig4}-e) reveals a clear downshift of the cavity resonance at $\epsilon=0$.
 This is a clear signature of the electric-dipole interaction of the cavity with the DQD hole charge qubit of energy $\hbar \omega_\mathrm{c} = \sqrt{\epsilon^2 + 4t_\mathrm{c}^2}$ with $t_\mathrm{c}$ the interdot tunnel coupling.
 From the fit of the dispersive shift of the cavity depending on $\epsilon$ in Fig.~\ref{fig4}~(e), we extract a charge-photon coupling strength $g_\mathrm{c}/2\pi=\SI{350}{M\Hz}$ and tunnel coupling $t_{c}/h=\SI{14.5}{G\Hz}$, see supplementary information for the extraction of the gate lever arms necessary for the fitting procedure.
-The measured charge-photon coupling is \SI{5}{\percent} lower than the theoretically expected $g_\mathrm{c}^{\mathrm{th}} = \alpha_{G3} e V_\mathrm{zpf}/(2h)$ with $V_\mathrm{zpf}$ the zero-point voltage fluctuation of a \SI{1.8}{k\ohm} impedance resonator, $\alpha_{G3}$ the lever arm of gate G3, $e$ the electron charge and $h$ the Planck constant.
+The measured charge-photon coupling agrees with the theoretically expected $g_\mathrm{c}^{\mathrm{th}} = \alpha_{G3} e V_\mathrm{zpf}/(2h)$ with $V_\mathrm{zpf}$ the zero-point voltage fluctuation of a \SI{1.8}{k\ohm} impedance resonator, $\alpha_{G3}$ the lever arm of gate G3, $e$ the electron charge and $h$ the Planck constant.
+The measured charge-photon coupling is $ 5-10$\% lower than the theoretically expected $g_\mathrm{c}^{\mathrm{th}} = \alpha_{G3} e V_\mathrm{zpf}/(2h)$ with $V_\mathrm{zpf}$ the zero-point voltage fluctuation of a \SI{1.8}{k\ohm} impedance resonator, $\alpha_{G3}$ the lever arm of gate G3, $e$ the electron charge and $h$ the Planck constant.
 We attribute this decrease to the added stray capacitance originating from the bump interconnect between the resonator and the MOS chip.
-More precisely, to realize the interconnect the central conductor of the CPW resonator has been enlarged from \SI{800}{\nano\meter} to \SI{8}{\micro\meter}, which adds an estimated capacitance of \SI{2.5}{\femto\farad} that reduces $V_\mathrm{zpf}$, see supplementary information for details.
+More precisely, to realize the interconnect the central conductor of the CPW resonator has been enlarged from \SI{800}{\nano\meter} to \SI{8}{\micro\meter}, which adds an estimated capacitance of $\sim$\SI{2.5}{\femto\farad} that reduces $V_\mathrm{zpf}$, see supplementary information for details.